winteryoung/yanwte2/README.md

 ### Custom combinators

-How ever the standard combinators can be limited if your program is extremely complex.
-For example, if you want a `decorate` combinator.
-You can implement one.
+The standard combinators can be limited if your program is extremely complex.
+The following code demonstrates how to implement a `decorate` combinator.

 ```java
 class DecorateCombinator implements Combinator {